 20 students from across Canada shortlisted for The First Page student writing challenge

-Thousands of students wrote about topics ranging from the ethics of technology to climate change
+Thousands of students wrote about topics ranging from the climate crisis to surveillance

-Twenty young writers from across Canada have been chosen as finalists for The First Page student writing challenge, which asked Grades 7 to 12 students to write the first page of a novel set 150 years in the future.
+Twenty young writers from across Canada have been chosen as finalists for The First Page student writing challenge, which asked students in Grades 7 to 12 to write the first page of a novel set 150 years in the future.

-Students imagined how current affairs events and trends — from the ethics of advanced technology to climate change and the legalization of marijuana — has played out in the year 2168.
+Students imagined how current day trends — from climate change to data privacy and surveillance — has played out in the year 2169.

 You can read the shortlisted entries below.